intelagense/100Devs-Discord-Help/README.md

 ### Best time to ask?

-### What about voice chat?
-Sometimes the fastest way to get your question answered is to join a voice chat and ask for help directly.
-You can also go into an empty voice chat and start sharing your screen and folx will show up out of curiosity.

 ### What are code blocks?
 One of Discord's features is that it uses 'Markdown' syntax to display text.
 You can surround the code you type in a chat with backticks and it will be displayed in a way that is easier for other developers to read.